 ABOUT THE AUTHOR

-Rahul Sanghi has recently left his position at Visa, where he had served as the company’s Fintech Lead for India & South Asia since December 2020.
+Rahul Sanghi recently left his position at Visa, where he had served as the company’s Fintech Lead for India & South Asia since December 2020.
 He began his career as a consultant with KPMG in London, spending a majority of his time helping the firm set up its global enterprise blockchain and crypto asset advisory practice.
-He moved back to India in 2018 to serve as the Head of Business and Strategy at Koinex (then India’s largest cryptocurrency exchange) before assuming the same role at B2B SaaS-startup FloBiz.
-Rahul is currently focused on finding magic at the intersection of crypto and the creator economy.
+He moved back to India in 2018 and joined Koinex (then India’s largest cryptocurrency exchange) as Director of Business and Strategy, before assuming the same role at B2B SaaS-startup FloBiz.
+Rahul is now focused on finding magic at the intersection of crypto and the creator economy.
 He doesn’t know why he’s writing this in third person, but whatever.